Self-consistent removal of sawtooth oscillations from transient plasma data by generalized singular value decomposition

-The research addresses the problem of removing sawtooth oscillations from multichannel plasma data in a self-consistent way, thereby preserving transients that have a different physical origin.
-The technique which does this is called the Generalized Singular Value Decomposition (GSVD), and its properties are discussed.
-Using the GSVD, an analysis is made of spatially resolved electron temperature measurements from the Tore Supra tokamak, made in transient regimes that are perturbed either by the laser blow-off injection of impurities or by pellet injection.
-Non-local transport issues are briefly discussed.
+This paper addresses the problem of removing sawtooth oscillations from the multichannel plasma data in a self-consistent way, thereby preserving transients that have a different physical origin.
+The technique which does this is called the generalized singular value decomposition (GSVD) and its properties are discussed.
+Using the GSVD, spatially resolved electron temperature measurements are analyzed.
+Special attention is paid to transient regimes in which the temperature is perturbed either by the laser blow-off injection of impurities or by pellet injection.
+Nonlocal transport issues are briefly discussed.

 Original language: en